ippras/_utca/doc/Indices/Polyunsaturated-6ToPolyunsaturated-3.md

-# Polyunsaturated Fatty Acid -6 to Polyunsaturated Fatty Acid -3 Ratio (Omega -6 to Omega -3 Ratio)
+# Polyunsaturated Fatty Acids -6 to Polyunsaturated Fatty Acids -3 Ratio

 $$\frac{\sum PUFA(n - 6)}{\sum PUFA(n - 3)}$$

 * **Abbreviation**: PUFA(n-6)/PUFA(n-3)
+* **Synonyms**:
+    * Omega -6 to Omega -3 Ratio
 * **Description**: Indicates the balance between these two types of essential polyunsaturated fatty acids in the body.
     * *Inflammatory Balance*: Omega-6 and omega-3 fatty acids are precursors to molecules that regulate inflammation.
 While omega-6 fatty acids are generally pro-inflammatory, omega-3 fatty acids have anti-inflammatory effects.
 An imbalance with a high proportion of omega-6 to omega-3 can lead to chronic low-grade inflammation, which is associated with various chronic diseases.
     * *Risk of Chronic Diseases*: A high n-6/n-3 ratio is linked to an increased risk of cardiovascular disease, obesity, and other inflammatory conditions.
 Conversely, a lower, more balanced ratio is considered beneficial for preventing these health issues.